Opportunities

 •

-• Forbidden Courses Summer Program: This summer, the University of Austin will be hosting two week-long sessions (JUNE 18-24 & JUNE 25-JULY 1, 2023) of the Forbidden Courses Summer Program in Dallas, Texas.
+• Forbidden Courses Summer Program: This summer, the University of Austin will be hosting two week-long sessions of the Forbidden Courses Summer Program in Dallas, Texas.
 Through this program, undergraduates, recent graduates, and graduate students will have the opportunity to meet and confront some of the most pressing issues of our time.
 Participants will also engage in seminars and attend lectures led by eminent scholars.
 The week long program is free to attend and includes a $300 travel stipend.
-Applications are due by April 3, 2023.

 •